Skip to content

 Terminal window

-helm repo add spire-hardened https://spiffe.github.io/helm-charts-hardened/ --force-update
+helm repo add cofide https://charts.cofide.dev --force-update

-helm install spire-crds spire-hardened/spire-crds \
+helm install spire-crds cofide/spire-crds \

 --namespace spire-mgmt \